dropseed/plain/bolt-importmap/README.md

 ### 1. Install it

-Do the equivalent of `pip install django-importmap` and add it to your `INSTALLED_APPS` list in your `settings.py` file.
+Do the equivalent of `pip install forge-importmap` and add it to your `INSTALLED_APPS` list in your `settings.py` file.

 ```python
 # settings.py